UMD-AIMAR/aimar/README.md

 What **is** a server?

 A server is an application that listens for incoming requests to a specific `address:port` value (e.g. `10.0.0.8:5000`).
 When it hears a request, it executes a function of code, which usually responds to the sender with some data (like a webpage).
-You can test this out yourself by opening cmd (for Mac, Terminal) and typing `curl https://google.com`.
+You can test this out yourself by opening cmd (Terminal on Mac) and typing `curl https://google.com`.

 Suppose we have desk-server running on a desktop at address `10.0.0.8:5000`.
 When image data is sent to `10.0.0.8:5000/skin`, the server classifies the image and sends the diagnosis back as a response.

-Now we put Python code on the bot that takes an image, and sends the web request, and reads the web response out loud.
+The code on the bot will take an image, send it to `10.0.0.8:5000/skin` in a web request, and read the response out loud.

 Example entire workflow: